DouweHorsthuis/Case-study-Cyclistic-a-bike-share-company/README.md

 ## steps taken before this using R

-1 - download the last 12 months worth of data 2 - unzip all the excel
+1.  download the last 12 months worth of data

-files so they can be uploaded into an sql database (bigquery) 3 - 202009-divvy-tripdata does not work 4- realized it doesn’t work quickly so instead use google drive to upload it both for space purposes and speed 5- create a sql statement to get the data 6- made sure that old and new data have the same data types by updating the old datatypes so that new datasets can be added easily.
+2.  unzip all the excel files so they can be uploaded into an sql database (bigquery)

+3. 202009-divvy-tripdata does not work

+4.  realized it doesn’t work quickly so instead use google drive to upload it both for space purposes and speed

+5.  create a sql statement to get the data

+6.  made sure that old and new data have the same data types by updating the old datatypes so that new datasets can be added easily.

 [**The R code can be found
 here**](https://github.com/DouweHorsthuis/Case-study-Cyclistic-a-bike-share-company/blob/main/code.R)

 It’s possible to get the dataset directly from google’s bigquery.
-Using the code below.
 However I personally prefer using the csv file.
-So
+So that is what the code uses.

+Here you will see the first summary of the data:

 | ride_id          | rideable_type | started_at              | ended_at                | start_station_name             | f0\_ | end_station_name             | f1\_ | start_lat | start_lng |  end_lat |   end_lng | member_casual |
 |:-----------------|:--------------|:------------------------|:------------------------|:-------------------------------|:-----|:-----------------------------|:-----|----------:|----------:|---------:|----------:|:--------------|